sjwaight/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    rm -rf MCW-Cloud-native-applications/.git
    ```

-### Task 3: Resource Group
+### Task 3: Create Azure Resource Group

 Create an Azure Resource Group to hold most of the resources that you create in this hands-on lab.
 This approach makes it easier to clean up later.

-1. In your cloud shell window, you type a command similar to the following command, be sure to replace the tokens:
+1. In your Cloud Shell window, you type a command similar to the following command, be sure to replace the tokens:

    > **Note**: If you don't have a cloud shell available, refer back to [Task 1: Setup Azure Cloud Shell](#task-1-setup-azure-cloud-shell).